mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 ## Development

-The idea is to have the prompt text stored in IPFS and only the IPFS CIDs stored in the blockchain.
+The prompt text is stored in IPFS and only the IPFS CIDs is stored in the blockchain.
 The backend is 100% decentralized (IPFS + smart contract).

 Crypto Prompt NFTs inherit from OpenZeppelin's ERC-721 standard.